bitex-la/static_models/README.md

       7 => Breed.doberman
     }

-    # You can use your StaticModels similar to an association.
+    # You point to your StaticModels like an ActiveRecords belongs_to association
     # Setting a Breed will update a breed_id attribute.
     class Dog
       attr_accessor :breed_id